-• Submit the finished Sketchfab link of your final scene to the NTC by the end of the contest for judging.
+11. Submit the finished Sketchfab link of your final scene to the NTC by the end of the contest for judging.

-Please submit any questions regarding this document to either Derek Ford (Chair) fordd@assiniboine.net Conor Macneill (Co-Chair) cmacneill@niagaracollege.ca
+Please submit any questions regarding this document to either Dave Clampitt (Chair) mr.clampitt@gmail.com Patty Chomseng (Co-Chair) pchomseng@gmail.com

 These images are intended to be used as reference only!
 And are NOT intended to be used as final designs.
-Contestants are encouraged to follow this theme but come up with their own unique designs for this project based on the provided design brief.
-The contestants designs should be produced with a 3D production pipeline in mind (ie. Modeling, Rigging, Animation etc.) Again, feel free to use 3D software to setup shapes to draw over and aid you with perspective of your design.
+Contestants are encouraged to follow this theme but come up with their own unique designs for this project based on the design brief provided.
+The contestants' designs should be produced with a 3D production pipeline in mind (i.e. Modeling, Rigging, Animation etc.) Again, feel free to use 3D software to setup shapes to draw over and aid you with perspective of your design.

-Please feel free to reach out to the contest if you need anything clarified on the design brief.
+Please feel free to reach out to the contest if you need anything clarified in the design brief.